 The VNAV sub tab on the Main Menu provides settings for the vertical navigation feature.
 These settings create a three-dimensional profile that guides you from your present location and altitude to a final (target) altitude at a specified location.
-More information on VNAV is available on page 41.
+See page 41.